AdobeDocs/commerce-cloud-service.en/help/paas/security/account-security.md

 ## NextGen account

-Cloud Project account The Project Owner or Technical Admin (Super User) should invite you to the Magento Commerce Cloud project.
+The Business Owner or Admin (Super User) should invite you to the Magento Commerce on Cloud Manager program.
 When you receive the e-mail invitation, click the link and follow the prompts to create your account.
 See Set up an account for details.